 Empathy is an affirmation and validation of the other person.
-It is not rocket science.
-And it is very powerful, paying dividends in the workplace as per the words of the gentleman in the article: ‘And I think it’s one of the reasons I am still working at…this sort of thing creates a strong bond.’
+It’s not rocket science and is very powerful.
+It pays dividends in the workplace as per the words of the gentleman in the article: ‘I think it’s one of the reasons I am still working at…this sort of thing creates a strong bond.’

 © Copyright Barbara Babcock 2014